Caf President Motsepe opens up on possible Uganda-Tanzania joint Afcon 2027 hosting rights | Goal.com

 "This region [Cecafa] has not hosted the Africa Cup of Nations before and it would be a good move for both Uganda and Tanzania, not only in promoting football development but also in other areas like tourism, investment, and boosting the economy."

-Meanwhile, the South African football administrator revealed the priority reasons why he is in Uganda.
+Meanwhile, the South African administrator revealed the priority reasons why he is in Uganda.

 "I am here to make a humble contribution to football development in this country and also have discussions with some of our people in the private sector to emphasize their role in the game," he added.